Salus Board of Directors

 Camille holds a Bachelor of Commerce (Hon) and a Certificate in Public Sector Leadership and Governance from the University of Ottawa, a certificate in Alternative Dispute Resolution from the Canadian International Institute of Applied Negotiation and a certificate in not-for-profit governance from the Institute of Corporate Directors.

-Camille is currently serving as Chair of Ottawa Salus, is on the Board of Directors of the Royal Ottawa Golf Club and volunteers with Dress for Success.
+Camille is currently serving as Past Chair of Ottawa Salus, is on the Board of Directors of the Royal Ottawa Golf Club and volunteers with Dress for Success.
 She previously served on the boards of Big Sisters, Ashbury College and Rideau Rockcliffe Community Resource Center.
 In June 2016, Camille was appointed as a Senior Fellow at the University of Ottawa.

 “When I watched close friends and their family members grapple with severe mental illness trying to gain some autonomy and a stable life for themselves, I learned of Ottawa Salus and how, for over 40 years, they have been supporting the citizens of Ottawa to find hope through supportive housing and programming.
 I had to become involved.”